Home

 Values

-In LLVM IR, a Value is a piece of data, and data is described by a type.
+In LLVM IR, a Value is a piece of data described by a type.
 For example, the Value 42 of type 32-bit integer is written i32 42.
+This notion is so important that we will be writing Value with a special font to emphasize that this definition is being used.

 There are two places where Values may live: in a register or in memory.